top of page

 How to Create a Google Ads Report in Looker Studio

 If you're just starting with Google Ads, then this is the right article for you!
-We will be showing you how to create a professional and comprehensive Google Ads report that will showcase the performance of your account through Looker Studio.
+We will show you how to create a professional and comprehensive Google Ads report that will showcase the performance of your account via Looker Studio.

 Step 1: Navigate to lookerstudio.google.com